 Last week I had the joy of dealing with our domestic airports with a busy toddler in tow.

 I know – lucky I only have one child to deal with!
 “Easy” you say!
 And I must admit that the flight to Brisbane was a breeze.
 It was one of those days that everything just went right.
-Check-in was a breeze especially now Qantas let you do everything electronically, even check in your luggage.
 No delay meant no boredom at the terminal, and a window seat with no one in front meant my darling daughter didn’t subject another passenger to an hour and a half of seat kicking and bumping!

 I also had plenty of games to fill in the time & it helped that along with the myriad of snacks I packed, Qantas served lunch, so that took up about 15 minutes of time too.
 All in all, a good result, with no demands of getting up & exploring!

 Add to all that, it was an afternoon flight so tiredness and irritability set in, and games didn’t cut it.
 She just wanted to get out of her seat and go talking to other passengers.
-Oh – did I mention that I am suffering from all day morning sickness (try these travel sickness bands) so all I wanted to do was sip ginger ale and curl up in a ball to sleep.
+Oh – did I mention that I am suffering from all day morning sickness so all I wanted to do was sip ginger ale and curl up in a ball to sleep.
 No chance!

 Anyway, as far as flights go with kids, it wasn’t so bad.
 On flights, I always look at the parents of newborns with pity, especially when the plane descends and the baby wails from the pressure on their little ears.
 I used to be one of those people who would roll their eyes and sanctimoniously moan to whoever was next to me “great – we get the wailing child!”
 Well, now I know!